My Anxiety Story: Why I do What I Do

 Doing just that over the next few years, I learned whatever I could and developed the three steps to cure myself of anxiety.
 I embodied this in my heart and mind- so much so that a few years later it didn’t even flare when the worst happened.

-We got a call from my husband’s ex-wife, that my 14 year old step-son, Calin was in the hospital and just diagnosed with spinal meningitis.
+We got a call from my husband’s ex-wife that my 14-year-old stepson, Calin, was in the hospital and had just been diagnosed with spinal meningitis.

 My husband was quickly grabbing a few things to make the five hour drive to his bedside.
 Our six year old son, Leo, was standing with me in the hallway watching him gather a toothbrush, a sweatshirt, and bag in a few short minutes.